Biosamples and Clinical Data

-If you or someone you know has been diagnosed with NMO, please help us with blood samples and/or clinical data donations to our Biorepository.
+If you or someone you know has been diagnosed with NMO, please help us with blood samples and/or clinical data donations to our Biorepository, or blood bank.
 Blood samples and clinical data are vital for NMO research.
 Many developments in NMO treatment come from doctors and researchers analyzing blood samples and data.

 Only a limited amount of NMO samples are available worldwide, making accessibility to NMO biosamples by our research scientists an urgent need.
 You can help us meet this critical need by donating your samples and clinical data, thereby raising awareness of our repository program.

 The GJCF International Clinical Consortium (ICC) connects the Biorepository (BR) to scientific, clinical, industry and agencies’ expertise.
 Members of the ICC&BR have access to these resources to solve NMO through innovative prevention, diagnostic, therapeutic and educational strategies that benefit patients worldwide.

 Blood relatives of NMO repository participants may enroll as “control” subjects.
 Samples from your immediate family could yield important information about genetic and environmental factors related to NMO.
 Contact us for details about this important aspect of our repository.

 Your samples will be stored at the GJCF Biorepository.
 This is like a library where your samples will be kept with some de-identified details of your environment and medical history.
 A computer stores this information, so that authorized researchers can find the samples they need.